-What Can a Handyman Do in Milner, Georgia?
+What Can a Handyman Do Without a License in Milner, Georgia?

 In Georgia, most “handyman” work can be done without a state contractor license as long as you stay under the state’s contractor licensing threshold and you do not perform regulated trades (electrical, plumbing, HVAC, low-voltage alarm, etc.).
 In Milner (Lamar County), you will typically need a local business license (occupational tax certificate) to operate, and you may still need building permits for certain projects even when no state license is required.